 Which model will help your DMO thrive and stay relevant?

 These three options are effectively the new business models for destinations.
 Many DMOs are still focused on option 1, seeking to reach people through advertising.
 The destination marketing industry has built very good advertising companies, but that approach is not as effective today.

 The other two models open up exciting alternatives.
-Through more than a decade of experience, I’ve observed (and Destination Think! has helped) some DMOs experiment with options 2 and 3.
+Through more than a decade of experience, I’ve observed (and Destination Think has helped) some DMOs experiment with options 2 and 3.

 My advice?
 Identify which business case is the most valuable for your industry.
-Create an organisational plan.
+Create an organizational plan.
 Be transparent in your approach, and overcome fear of change.
 Turn change to your advantage, and you can guide your destination to greater success.

 Want to find out how today’s destinations are addressing change?
 Download the “Leading your destination into the future” whitepaper, the result of collaboration by global destination marketing leaders.